Biden and Trump set for historic, unpopular rematch

 With such high levels of disapproval for both candidates, experts suggest November’s election could feature lower turnout than usual, with a higher percentage of votes going to third-party or independent candidates.
 Ultimately, the presidency may be determined by a relatively small group of voters deciding which major-party candidate they dislike less.
 This group, often referred to as “double haters” by pollsters, pushed Mr. Biden across the finish line in 2020, but may not do so this time around.

 “It shouldn’t be on the voters to have to choose between the lesser of two evils,” says John Ruml, a supply chain manager, as he leaves a Richmond, Virginia, high school after casting his ballot in Tuesday’s Democratic primary.
 Frustrated by Mr. Biden’s handling of the Middle East conflict and domestic issues such as health care, Mr. Ruml had planned to vote “uncommitted.”
 But he didn’t see that option on the ballot, so he voted for self-help author Marianne Williamson instead.
-Another long shot Democratic challenger, Minnesota Rep. Dean Philips, dropped out of the race Wednesday after failing to win a single delegate.
+Another long shot Democratic challenger, Minnesota Rep. Dean Phillips, dropped out of the race Wednesday after failing to win a single delegate.

 Recent polling has put Mr. Trump ahead of Mr. Biden, with a New York Times/Siena College poll from late February showing Mr. Trump leading 48% to 43%.
 Notably, 40% of registered voters said Mr. Trump’s policies had “helped them personally,” compared with just 18% who said the same thing about Mr. Biden.
 In other polling, on a range of issues from the economy to immigration to crime, Mr. Trump leads Mr. Biden by double digits.
 Mr. Biden leads by a narrower margin on abortion, health care, and the environment.